espinosajuanma/hq/README.md

 	- Open `$EDITOR`
 	- Prompt confirm and submit ticket
 	- Transform markdown to html and POST ticket

+### Credentials configuration

+- [ ] Store credentials
+- [ ] Be able to pass credentials by Environment Variables
+- [ ] Be able to pass credentials by file

 ### Platform Release command